Robust Invariant Sets Computation for Switched Discrete-Time Polynomial Systems: Computing Robust Invariant Sets

-We define the set $\Omega(X_0)$ of states being reachable from the set $X_0$ within one step computation, i.e., which can be obtained by solving semi-definite programs or linear programs \cite{lasserre2015,magron2017}.
+Assume that $\Omega(X)$ is the set of states, which are reachable from the set $X$ within one step computation, i.e., which can be obtained by solving semi-definite programs or linear programs \cite{lasserre2015,magron2017}.
 Herein, we assume that it was already given.
-In addition, we define $\sum[\bm{y}]$ to be the set of sum of squares (SOS) polynomials over variables $\bm{y}$, i.e.,
+In addition, we define $\sum[\bm{y}]$ to be the set of sum of squares polynomials over variables $\bm{y}$, i.e.,